Tensions escalate as Iraqi forces near the city of Kirkuk

 Units of Iraqi forces have moved from the villages of al-Basheer and Taza and are approaching the city of Kirkuk, but no forces have entered the city so far, said Mahmoud Haji Mahmoud, commander of the Peshmerga forces in western Kirkuk.

 He said advancing Iraqi troops are within one kilometer (0.62 miles) of the perimeter of the city and are setting up berms to use bulldozers near Peshmerga positions.

-CNN reports that Iraqi forces are under orders to advance towards the south and west of the city's perimeter, secure entrances and take over a number of vital facilities located in that section.
+Three soldiers within the advanced Iraqi Counter Terrorism Forces told CNN that the Iraqi units been given orders to advance towards the south and west of the city's perimeter, secure entrances and take over a number of vital facilities located in that section.

-The Iraqi forces consist of members of Shiite miliitias operating under the Popular Mobilization Units, along with Iraqi army forces.
+The Iraqi forces consist of members of Shiite militias operating under the Popular Mobilization Units (PMU), along with Iraqi army forces.

 The Kurdish regional security council tweeted on Sunday that Iraqi forces and the PMU were intending to take over a military base and major oil fields.
 The province has one of the biggest oil fields in the country, more than 6% of the world's oil comes from the Kirkuk region.

-Kirkuk was traditionally a Kurdish-majority Iraqi town, but during his rule ousted dictator Saddam Hussein moved Arab families in and Kurdish families out to change the area's ethnography, under a policy termed "Arabization."
+Kirkuk was historically a Kurdish-majority Iraqi town, but during his rule ousted dictator Saddam Hussein moved Arab families in and Kurdish families out to change the area's ethnography, under a policy termed "Arabization."
+It's also home to Sunni Arabs and Turkmen.

+The city had suffered a series of major attacks over the past decade from extremists including al Qaeda in Iraq, targeting mostly security forces there.

 After the fall of Saddam, Kurds began returning to Kirkuk, repopulating the city and its surrounding areas in the event of an eventual referendum on whether the city should be part of a future Kurdistan or remain in Iraq.

-The Kurds last month voted overwhelmingly for independence from Iraq, but the status of Kirkuk is as much in doubt as ever.
+The Kurds last month voted overwhelmingly for independence from Iraq.
+In response, Baghdad shut down overseas flights to the KRG's international airports.
+The Kurds are holding firm however, and the status of Kirkuk is as much in doubt as ever.